anthonyhaj/battleships-PP3/README.md

 - I want users to be able to enter correct coordinates
 - I want users to be able to see which cells have been used or hit
 - I want users to know how coordinates should be entered and validated
-- I want users to be able to choose if they would like to play
+- I want users to be able to choose if they would like to start playing
-- I want users to choose if they would like to play again

 ## Technologies Used